-Salva Kindlustuse AS's consolidated net profit in 2015 was 487 thousand euros (2014: 1 558 thousand euros).

-The profit from insurance activity amounted to 535 thousand euros.
-The indicator for the previous year was 1 599 thousand euros.
-The technical result was primarily influenced by worsened loss ratio in motor TPL insurance as a result of which decreased reinsurance commissions of some previous years.
+Salva Kindlustuse AS's consolidated net profit in 2016 was 1 745 thousand euros (2015: 487 thousand euros).
+The result was primarily influenced by improved loss ratio in motor TPL insurance of previous years.
 Increased commissions related to growth of sales had also a negative impact on the result.
+Positive investment results also had an impact on the result.